Updated: Nov 4, 2021

 I received an email the other day in regards to our recent post Ten Jewish Facts About the New Testament.
 This person said:

-“It is also a fact that Jesus is no longer Jewish.
+“It is a fact that Jesus is no longer Jewish.
 He has no nationality or ethnicity.”

-And to be clear, while I believe the Bible teaches that He is still a Jew[i], I don’t believe that being Jewish makes one better than another.
-God loves every child of His from every nation.
+And to be clear, while I believe the Bible teaches that Yeshua is still Jewish, I don’t believe that being Jewish makes one better than someone else.
+NO!
+We are all made in God's image.
+He loves every child of His from every nation.
 There is no middle wall of partition (Eph.
 2); any person from any place can come into the presence of God thanks to the sacrifice of Yeshua.
 Being Jewish is a calling (Rom.
 11:29), not a sign of favoritism (Acts 10:34).
+And that calling is to serve the nations by being a light (Is.
+49:6).

 1. This may be shocking, but from the Book of Revelation, not only does Yeshua keep His ethnicity in heaven, but we do too!
 When John was able to peek into eternity, he said: